The drums in reggae music have always worked to give this amazing music its distinguishable sound.

 Although the instrument is very common within the community, many modern reggae artists make minimal use of the bongo.
 However, when it is played it is employed to do African cross-rhythms (usually improvised) to complement the song.

-Cowbells and shakers have a similar role to the clave—they repeat a defined pattern without too much improvisation.
+Shakers have a similar role to the clave—they repeat a defined pattern without too much improvisation.

 There are truly no limits regarding what reggae music can employ.
 Reggae artists have used many different instruments from all over the world to create their groovy danceable rhythms.